kaspar030/RIOT/examples/suit_update/README.md

 to the coap thread with the manifest's url.
 The thread will then fetch the manifest by a block coap request to the specified url.

-#### suit_v1

-To build using suit-v1 comment out the v4 secction in the Makefile and uncomment the v1 part so it looks like:

-    # v1:
-    USEMODULE += suit_v1

-    # v4:
-    # USEMODULE += suit_v4
-    # INCLUDES += -I$(CURDIR) # Include public_key.h in the path

-This includes v1 manifest support.
-When a url is received in the /suit/trigger coap resource it will trigger a coap blockwise fetch of the manifest.
-When this manifest is received it will be parsed.
-If the received manifest is valid it will extract the url for the firmware location from the manifest.

-It will then fetch the firmware, write it to the inactive slot and reboot the device.
-From there the bootloader takes over, verifying the slot riotboot_hdr and boots from the newest image.

 #### support for v4

 This includes v4 manifest support.
 When a url is received in the /suit/trigger coap resource it will trigger a coap blockwise fetch of the manifest.
 When this manifest is received it will be parsed.
-The signcature of the manifest will be verified and then the rest of the manifest contetn.
+The signature of the manifest will be verified and then the rest of the manifest content.
 If the received manifest is valid it will extract the url for the firmware location from the manifest.

 It will then fetch the firmware, write it to the inactive slot and reboot the device.